MattB-242/Lattice_Invariance/README.md

 *qs_plot* will return the co-ordinates of the projected form in the quotient square.

-*pf_chirality(dtype = 0, pgroup = 2)* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
+*pf_chir(dtype = 0, pgroup = 2)* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
 Setting pgroup to 4 or 6 will calculate the D4 or D6 Chirality.
 Any other setting of dtype or pgroup will return an error message.

 *root_from_pf2* will return the signed root form derived from an input projected form